From Central Arkansas Model Railroad Club

 3) Don and Mike created a dramatic HO-scale straight module with a mountain range above the platform and a waterfall and canyon below the platform.
 It was the first multi-level module for the club's HO layout.

 4) Teenager Katie and her stepdad Michael Morris created TWO four-feet-long straight modules using foam insulation sheets as the foundation for the landscape.
-Michael's module is a farmstead, and Katie's module contains hills and valleys and a lake.
+Michael's module is a farmstead, and Katie's module contains a hilltop, waterfall, and a lake.
 Katie's modular layout was featured in an episode of a local cable TV prgraom hosted by Kadet Kelley.
 Katie has often explained her design concept and scenicking process to visitors during CAMRC TOH events.
 Michael's young stepson Daniel created a Lego-based modular layout.

 5) Don designed and built a corner module with a church, cemetery, and other buildings on it.
 Don also built and scenicked three four-feet-long straight modules, one of which is a downtown district.
 He is now working on a module as a petroleum transfer station.

 6) Mike designed and built a corner module as a mountain featuring a dam/spillway with "Realistic Water."
 His corner module includes a bear den, a bike trail with cyclists, fishermen, and a roadside diner built and custom-painted by Don.
-Mike is now working on a straight module as a military base in a mountain setting.
+With scenic décor assistance from club member Doug Wilson, Mike recently (September, 2013) finished a straight module as a US Army base in a mountain setting.

 Modular railroading is a manifestation of the train hobby in group setting, which is especially useful to families with no room for a full-size layout at home.
 By creating a four-feet-long module, a family can transport it to the TOH site, set it up along with other modules, and have a lot of fun in a day.
 The club wants this modular layout to grow, so it encourages existing members and new members to propose new modules, build them, and expand its footprint.
 Experienced club members assist "newbies" in building and decorating a module as a fun-to-do, family-friendly activity.
 The train hobby engages the imagination and builds pride in achievement in youngsters who can rightfully say, "I made this!"